bnclabs/gostore/llrb/README.md

 this implementation supports multi-version-concurrency control on the LLRB tree, for applications that are read intensive.

-Time-clock is supported via methods on IndexMeta interafce.
-Note that it is upto applications to increment the clock and set/get them on the LLRB instance.
-It is also possible for applications to maintain instance level `seqno`, not necessarily linked to Time-clock, and use NodeSetter and NodeGetter APIs to include a time order for LLRB entries.
-Check out `Bornseqno` and `Deadseqno` APIs.
-They are specially important when LLRB is used in `lsm` mode.

 * **Entry** also called as **llrb-node** has a key, value pair.
 * **Key** are binary string that can handle comparision operation.
 * **Value** can be a blob of binary, text or JSON.
 LLRB don't interpret